dovker/Rosewood/README.md

 # Rosewood
 Rosewood Game Engine

 **Rosewood Engine** is a game engine created for learning purposes and GameJam games.
-The base I had no idea how it worked was based on [The Cherno's Game Engine series](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) although at this stage the engine is very different.
+The game engine started of following [The Cherno's Game Engine series](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) although has vastly moved on from it.

 # Plan
 My plan for this engine is to develop it to a point I can make an advanced 2D game and a simple 3D game with it, whilst learning Game Engine development, Design patterns, graphics programming, Advanced c++, problem solving.

-# Recent Thoughts
-I am thinking to replace Lua C library with Sol2 library for the sake of simplicity.
-I have learned how Lua C works and have gained the knowledge, therefore I see no further need to spend more time on it!

 # Features
 * OpenGL Support